Facing uncertain future, Planned Parenthood workers turn to unions for support

 Organized labor is having a moment.
 In 2022, unions have been formed by Amazon workers in New York City, exotic dancers in Los Angeles and knights (among other performers) at a Medieval Times in New Jersey.

 Across the board, workers have said they’re overworked, undervalued and underpaid.
-And in many ways, collective action among reproductive health workers has been spawned by an ongoing legal crisis that adds to the impact COVID-19 has had on the broader workforce.
+And in many ways, collective action among reproductive health workers has been spawned by the ongoing legal crisis that adds to the impact COVID-19 has had on the broader workforce.

 Bob Bruno, a University of Illinois professor of labor and employment relations, believes that’s mobilized workers across reproductive health care.
 He notes that this month employees voted overwhelmingly to unionize Guttmacher Institue, one of the country’s leading research and policy organizations for abortion rights.
 The pro-abortion rights National Women's Law Center unionized in 2020.